Creosote Bush (Larrea tridentata)

 Shrubs Around Las Vegas, Vegetation Around Las Vegas

-General: Creosote bush (Larrea tridentata) is one of the signature plants of the southwestern deserts.
-Creosote bush is a dominant species in the Lower Sonoran (Creosote-Bursage Flats) life zone, a major component of the Upper Sonoran (Mojave Desert Scrub) life zone, and fades out at the bottom of the Upper Sonoran (Pinyon-Juniper Woodland) life zone.
+Creosote Bush is the dominant species in the Lower Sonoran (Creosote-Bursage Flats) life zone, a major component of the Upper Sonoran (Mojave Desert Scrub) life zone, and fades out at the bottom of the Upper Sonoran (Pinyon-Juniper Woodland) life zone.

 Family: Caltrop (Zygophyllaceae).